{{ currentSearchSuggestions.title }}

 What is sustainable development?

-What might seem like a complex definition can actually be explained in a much simpler way.
-Sustainable development means learning to live within the limits of one single planet: in a fair and dignified manner for all, without exploiting – until depletion – the natural systems we draw resources from and without exceeding their ability to absorb the waste generated by our activities.
-Without sacrificing opportunities for current generations or the generations of the future.
+But sustainable development is actually simpler than that: it means learning to live within the limits of one single planet: in a fair and dignified manner for all, without exploiting – until depletion – the natural systems we draw resources from and without exceeding their ability to absorb the waste generated by our activities.
+And, above all, without sacrificing opportunities for current generations or the generations of the future.

-Imagine social sustainability, economic sustainability and environmental sustainability as three large circles.
-Move them together slowly, until they overlap to form a small area common to all three.
-That area is sustainable development: the goal we aspire to.
+Social, economic and environmental sustainability are obviously inter-related: imagine them as three large circles.
+Move them together slowly, until they overlap to form a small area that’s common to all three.
+That area is sustainable development: that’s the goal we must aspire to.

 The SDGs are common goals on a set of issues that are key to development: fighting poverty, eliminating hunger and tackling climate change, to name a few.
 They are goals that concern all countries and all individuals: no one can be left behind on the path of sustainable development.